camoore1979/demo.planetmarvel.net/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The app is hosted on AWS S3 & CloudFront.
-It is publically available at .

 ## INTERACTING WITH THE DEMO